 - Your questions get answered in hours, not days

 - Bi-weekly phone calls from our nurses for continuous monitoring of symptoms, needs and condition

 - Shared resources with The ALS Association of Central and Southern Ohio

 Because our ALS clinic staff works closely with patients and their families to monitor disease progression, we are able to proactively respond to needs.
 This contributes to stabilizing and managing patients' symptoms at early onset, which in turn helps with quality of life.

 Sharing resources with The ALS Association of Central and Southern Ohio allows ALS patients to receive a continuity of personalized care from nurses they see at Association support groups and also at the OhioHealth ALS Clinic.

 We Are One of The ALS Association's Recognized Treatment Centers

 Having this important designation means the OhioHealth ALS Clinic meets a national standard of best-practice care in the management of ALS.
-It means persons with ALS and their families can be assured they are receiving evidence-based care and services — the very best standard of care — at the OhioHealth ALS Clinic.
+It means persons with ALS and their families can be assured they are receiving evidence-based ALS care and treatment services — the very best standard of care — at the OhioHealth ALS Clinic.

 The OhioHealth ALS Clinic plans to expand its offerings by incorporating an ALS research component to the clinic in the near future.
 With ALS research included as an offering to patients, the clinic will have the full complement of services necessary to apply for certification to become one of The ALS Association's Certified Centers of Excellence.